Getting started

 What the build just did

-bun scripts/build.ts is a two-pass build:
+bun tools/build.ts is a two-pass build:

 the cached pass-1 transforms into